RyanC-95/Reforged-Progression/README.md

 - Reinforced Deepslate can now be mined.
 The higher your Efficiency level, the faster it will break.
 You need a **Netherite Pickaxe** with **Silk Touch** enchant, otherwise it will drop nothing
 - Budding Amethyst can now be mined using a **Diamond Pickaxe** or a **Netherite Pickaxe** with **Silk Touch** enchant, otherwise it will drop 1 Amethyst Shard

+- Raw food can no longer be smelted in a Furnace